osegbotonie/enterprise-m365-administration-lab/docs/10-ca-001-require-mfa.md

 The policy should include:

 * Standard employee accounts.
-* Appropriate cloud users.
+* Other appropriate cloud user accounts within the approved scope of the rollout.

 ### Users Excluded

 The following should be carefully considered before exclusion:

 * Emergency access accounts.
-* Approved service accounts where applicable.
+* Approved service accounts, where technically necessary.
-* Accounts with documented technical exceptions.
+* Accounts with documented and approved technical exceptions.

-Exclusions must be minimized and documented.
+Exclusions should be minimized, formally approved where appropriate, and documented.

 ---